SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 # Hardware
 - The hardware comprises of an Arduino Nano or compatible, a standard 16x2 LCD display (used in 4-bit mode) with backlighting and contrast adjustment, three pushbuttons (DOWN/SET/UP, each with a 100 nF debouncing capacitor across its contact) and an optional PLL lock LED with adequate series resistor.
 The lock status is also shown on the LCD display.
 - LCD backlighting control is available if you connect it to its reserved digital pin.
 Refer to code for pin mappings and change if necessary.
-Note that the digital pins used for both the LCD backlighting and the PLL lock LED must support PWM.
-Refer to code to change the brightness levels for both the LCD backlighting and PLL lock LED as you wish.
+Note that the digital pins used for both the the PLL lock LED and the LCD backlighting must support PWM.
+Currently pin 5 and pin 6 are configured, which are valid for all current Arduino boards.
+The brightness level settings for both the LCD backlighting and PLL lock LED can be adjusted as you wish by changing their respective settings in the code.
 - Pull-up resistors on SDA/SCL are required.
 Especially if SDA/SCL runs through RF decoupling circuitry, you may want to use lower values for reliable communication, like 1 or 2 kΩ.
 - If used with the DRFS06 it is recommended to supply the controller separately from the TSA5511, as it has been proven that slight voltage fluctuations on the TSA5511 will cause a few ppm XTAL frequency deviation accordingly.

 # Use
 - Verify the actual XTAL frequency and required band edge frequencies under "_// PLL settings_" and "_// VCO frequency settings_" and change if necessary.
 - The TSA5511 charge pump is kept high at all times for the DRFS06 exciter.
 For other platforms, in function "_checkPll()_" set "_data[0] = PLL_CP_LOW_" if required.
-- Change frequency using UP/DOWN buttons and confirm with SET button.
+- Change frequency using UP/DOWN and confirm with SET.
 The new frequency will be stored in EEPROM.
 Changing frequency without confirmation will timeout and return to the main screen unchanged.
 Holding UP/DOWN will auto-scroll through the frequency band with gradual acceleration.
-- Hold SET button during startup to enable the station name editor.
-Select characters using UP/DOWN buttons and confirm with SET button.
+- Hold SET during startup to enable the station name editor.
+Select characters using UP/DOWN and confirm with SET.
 The new station name will be stored in EEPROM after the last character has been confirmed and the main screen will be displayed.
 - During normal operation (PLL locked) the LCD backlight will dim after a preset time.
-Press and hold the SET button to turn it off completely.
+Press and hold SET to turn it off completely.
 The LCD backlight will turn on again by pressing any button.
-- In case of an I²C communication error alert, verify PLL hardware and SDA/SCL connection and press SET button to restart.
+- In case of an I²C communication error alert, verify PLL hardware and SDA/SCL connection and press SET to restart.
 I²C communication will be retried several times before alerting an error.